chrispenny/silverstripe-dataobject-to-fixture/README.md

 ## Future features

 - Add the option/ability to store binary files so that they can be restored with the fixture.
-- Move to using ArrayList instead of arrays (probably).
 - Let me know what else you'd like!

 ## Things that this module does not currently do

 - Export `_Live` tables.
 I hope to add `_Live` table exports soon(ish).
-- There is no ordering logic within definitions for a class.
-This means that if one class record has a relationship to another, we might not get the order in the fixture correct.
+- There is no ordering logic for records within the same class.
+This means that if you have classes that can have relationships to itself, the order or records might not be correct.
 - Support for exporting/saving away Asset binary files has not been added.
 This means that in the current state, you can only generate the database record for an Asset.